dymensionxyz/dymension/x/incentives/README.md

 | -------------------- | ------ | -------- |
 | DistrEpochIdentifier | string | "weekly" |

-Note: DistrEpochIdentifier is an epoch identifier, and module distribute rewards at the end of epochs.
+Note: DistrEpochIdentifier is an epoch identifier, and the module distribute rewards at the end of epochs.
 As `epochs` module is handling multiple epochs, the identifier is required to check if distribution should be done at `AfterEpochEnd` hook